Most Common Misconceptions about Addiction

 1.Â Addiction is a behavioral or moral issue:

-One of the most common misconceptions about addiction is that it is essentially a behavioural problem or a moral failure.
+One of the most common misconceptions about addiction is that it is essentially a behavioral problem or a moral failure.
 Consequently, it is assumed that people who use drugs or alcohol can stop if they really want to.
 Addiction is a chronic brain disease, and quitting drug or alcohol use on your own is not only extremely tough, but could also be dangerous!

 Addictive substances stimulate dopamine production in the brain at ten times the rate of other pleasurable activities such as eating food, indulging in hobbies or engaging in sex.
 After a period of substance use, the brainâ€™s reward system is altered â€“ the brain stops producing dopamine in response to regular stimuli and instead waits for cues from drugs or alcohol to release a rush of dopamine.
 This creates dependence as the individual may not feel normal due to the lack of release of dopamine.
 Many individuals with addiction issues Â also suffer from mental health issues, which can exacerbate their addiction.
 The best way to overcome addiction is to seek effective treatment by consulting with addiction therapists in NJ.